-- a Java 7 or newer Java Virtual Machine (the most recent available JVM is always recommended); - the official JMS 1.1 or 2.0 API jar; - a JMS broker compliant with JMS specifications 1.1 or 2.0.
+- a Java 8 or newer Java Virtual Machine; - a JMS broker compliant with JMS specifications 1.1 or 2.0.

 How to Install

 Follow the GETTING_STARTED.TXT guide for step-by-step instructions on download, configuration and test of a new JMS Extender installation.